oleksandrmilko/codename25/README.md

 - **[Illia Martynov](https://www.linkedin.com/in/illia-martynov-335800283/)**: Pentester with passion(and Frontender in past), always knows how to support and speedrunned the frontend tasks.
 - **[Arsen Rudnytskyi](https://www.linkedin.com/in/arsen-rudnytskyi/)**: Machine Learning guy thanks to whom you can read our code.
 Excellent at refactoring and organizing information.
 - **[Sviatoslav Pylyp](https://www.linkedin.com/in/sviatoslav-pylyp-3a60b8261/)**: Greatest Backender I've worked with.
 Need a backend, DevOps solution?
 Describe a task in couple of words, he will deliver perfectly.
 Did it for the startup using clean and maintainable APIs in Java, microservice infrastructure, and hybrid infrastructure leveraging AWS.
-- **[Volodymyr Lapkin](https://www.linkedin.com/in/volodymyr-lapkin-5188a92b0/)**: Machine Learning engineer.
-Learns how to work in new environment quickly.
-He will change the world, give him time.
+- **[Volodymyr Lapkin](https://www.linkedin.com/in/volodymyr-lapkin/)**: Software Developer.
+Quickly adapts to new environments.
+Played a key role in developing algorithms for furniture placement, 3D model integration, and improving image quality.
+His problem-solving skills and rapid learning make him an invaluable asset to any team.
 - **[Kyrylo Turchyn](https://www.linkedin.com/in/kyrylo-turchyn-aa198a248/)**: Machine Learning engineer.
 Worked outsourced, so you dont see his commits.
 Helped a lot though with 3D estimation.
 He is driven to learn AI to train ginormous revolutionary models.
 Just give him oportunity.
 - **[Oleksandr Milko](https://www.linkedin.com/in/oleksandrmilko/)**: Guess we'll find out some day.
 Cheers!
 ## Business guys: